-9. The Leading Electric Car Manufacturer Is the Renault-Nissan Alliance (2014)
+9. Renault-Nissan Alliance is the Leading Electric Car Manufacturer (2014)

-Renault-Nissan Alliance has sold over 200,000 ECs which represents about 60% of all ECs on the roads.
-The second and third best performing electric-vehicle companies are Tesla Motors and Mitsubishi Motors respectively.
+Renault-Nissan Alliance has sold over 200,000 ECs which represent about 60 percent of all ECs on the roads.
+The second and third best performing electric vehicle companies are Tesla Motors and Mitsubishi Motors respectively.

-10. The Most Successful Electric Car Is the Nissan Leaf
+10. Nissan Leaf is the Most Successful Electric Car

 Released in the late 2010, Nissan Leaf has recorded global sales of more than 150,000 units.
 The car has been sold in over 35 countries.
 It has low maintenance and running costs.
 It uses 0.34 kWh/mi which is the same as 1.75 p/mi.

-I've installed this charging station at my home & it feels just awesome.
-It's safe, easy to use & charges my EC 6 times faster.
+I have installed this charging station at my home and it feels just awesome.
+It is safe, easy to use and charges my EC 6 times faster.
 I recommend it to you.

-Some goods news is that scientists and engineers across the world are researching on new innovations to improve the reliability and convenience of these types of cars.
+But some goods news is that technologists and engineers across the world are researching on new innovations to improve the reliability and convenience of electric vehicles.

 Have you learnt something new about electric cars?